 This course provides students with the skills and knowledge to tell stories by combining sound, still images, moving images, text and graphics into a video product.
 Students will plan, develop and produce video and still image projects.

 30S Computer Science

-This course will instruct the students in two computer languages: Visual Basic and Java, and will consist of classroom instruction and lab time.
+This course will instruct the students in Java.
 Topics include: variables and data types, input/output, multiple branching, looping, subprograms with parameters, strings, arrays and sample sorts.

 40S Computer Science

 Prerequisite: Computer Science 30S